 Absent extension by the Title IX Coordinator, any informal resolution process must be completed within twenty-one (21) days.
 If an informal resolution process does not result in a resolution within twenty-one (21), and absent an extension, abeyance, or other contrary ruling by the Title IX Coordinator, the informal resolution process will be deemed terminated, and the Formal Complaint will be resolved pursuant to the investigation and adjudication procedures.
 The Title IX Coordinator may adjust any time periods or deadlines in the investigation and/or adjudication process that were suspended due to the informal resolution.

-Other language in this Section XXIII notwithstanding, informal resolution will not be permitted if the Respondent is a non-student employee accused of committing Sexual Harassment against a student.
+Other language in this Section XXIII notwithstanding, informal resolution will not be permitted if the

-XXIV.
 Presumption of Non-Responsibility